sierdzio/qtwebservice/doc/README.txt

 2. qtWsdlConverter

+WARNING: Remember to first compile QWebService library, and set it's path in run environment for Converter (it requires this lib to run.
+By default, it puts the library into ../lib).

 2.1 Syntax
   qtwsdlconvert [options] <WSDL file or URL> [output directory, defaults to web service name] [base output class name, defaults to web service name]